 Skin Lightening in Beauty Advertisements

-Magazines are not alone in this - beauty and cosmetic companies have also been accused of lightening their stars.
-Freida Pinto, the breakout star of the film Slumdog Millionaire, was a victim of "white-washing" in her campaign for L'Oreal Paris (pictured above).
-Both The Daily Mail and ABC News pointed out that Freida's skin tone looks much lighter in the ad.
-However, L'Oreal released the following comment:
+Magazines are not alone in this – beauty and cosmetic companies have also been accused of lightening their stars.
+Freida Pinto, the breakout star of the film Slumdog Millionaire, was a victim of “white-washing” in her campaign for L’Oreal Paris (which you can see here).
+Both The Daily Mail and ABC News pointed out that Freida’s skin tone looks much lighter in the ad.
+However, L’Oreal released the following comment:

 Freida Pinto has been a spokesperson for the L’Oréal Paris brand since 2009.
 We highly value our relationship with Ms. Pinto.
 It is categorically untrue that L’Oreal Paris altered Ms. Pinto’s features or skin-tone in the campaign for Project Runway ‘Colors Take Flight’ limited-edition collection.

 This campaign was meant to highlight Freida Pinto’s make-up colors applied on her eyes and lips.
 Thus, some powerful studio lighting with ring-flash have been used for this purpose to create a ‘runway’ effect on the picture.
 There has been no whitening retouching process whatsoever on Freida Pinto’s face.

 This comment echoes Vogue’s and Elle’s responses about lighting.
 Again, retouching has not been confrimed in this case either.